Dynamsoft/barcode-reader-javascript-samples/1.hello-world/README.md

 This sample shows how to use the SDK in a web page based on ES6 (also known as ECMAScript 2015 or ECMAScript 6).

+## Hello World with WebView

+This sample shows how to use Mobile SDK in web pages through webview, you can read more in moblie samples repository:[Android](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/JavaScript/WebViewBarcodeScanning)/[iOS](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/JavaScript/WebViewBarcodeScanning).

 ## Support

 If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or [live chat](https://www.dynamsoft.com/barcode-reader/overview/) via the "Let's Chat" button.